 Use sites such as HootSuite to schedule the dissemination of marketing content across multiple social platforms.
 Best of all, you can plan tweets and posts into the future, making it easy to maintain a consistent social media presence.

 Hashtag are an effective way to generate conversation and to monitor what others say about your company.
 Tweetdeck is a service that makes it easy to follow what people say about your company.
 One of the worst things your social media can do is simply push information.
 If they don’t listen to what people are saying, your company risks becoming a case study in how to fail at social media.

 When your team observes negative comments about your company on social media, they should have a pre-approved response that’s positive and offers to address the concerns by phone.
 Social media is not the place to engage in a “discussion” with a complainer, but it’s a tool to connect people with customer service representatives outside social media.

 Train Your Team

 Your social media team is on the front line of interacting with customers and shaping public opinion about your company.
 They are brand ambassadors, so ensure they understand your brand pillars, key messages, and any other guidelines that dictate how they need to communicate with the public.

 Social media marketing is a dynamic field, so you need to provide your team with opportunities to attend conference and do webinars so they stay current on best practices.
-Consider letting the team leader complete an online MBA degree to ensure this key person has a firm grasp of how the business intersects with social media marketing.

 With goal setting, a clearly identified target audience, the help of social tools, plans to monitor the conversation, and training for staff, you’re setting your company up to succeed in the ever-changing world of social media marketing.